misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 Request processing
 --------------------

-In the course of normal operation, node software receives *HTTP GET* and *HTTP HEAD* requests to the **/TAP/sync** endpoint and must respond to them with valid XSAMS documents or only response headers respectively.
+During normal operation, node software receives *HTTP GET* and *HTTP HEAD* requests to the **/TAP/sync** endpoint.
+As a response to a request a valid XSAMS document and/or the HTTP response headers are sent.

-The figure below presents a request flow and what components are involved in the request processing.
+The figure below presents the request flow, *highlighting* the components involved in the request processing.

 .. image:: img/queryProcess.png